-27 As Samuel turned to leave, Saul tried to 20 Saul replied to Samuel, "I did what Yah-stop him by grabbing the edge of Samuel's robe, and it tore.
-28 Samuel said to him, "Today Yahweh has torn away from you men brought back only the best sheep and the kingdom of Israel.
-He will appoint cattle and other things, in order to sacri- someone else to be king, someone who is a fice them to Yahweh your God here at Gil-better man than you are.
-29 And since the one who is the glorious God of the Israelite people does not lie, he will not change his mind.
+27 As Samuel turned to leave, Saul tried to robe, and it tore.
+28 Samuel said to him, "Today Yahweh has torn away from you one who is the glorious God of the Israelite people does not lie, he will not change his mind.
 Humans sometimes change their minds, but God does not do that, because he is not a human."